CostaLab/PILOT/docs/source/Kidney_clusters.md

-We observed data the true label (disease) has the highest association followed by Diabetes History and BMI.
+In the data we observed that the true label (disease) has the highest association followed by Diabetes History and BMI.

 We can show the distribution of variables in the found clusters: